abseil/abseil.github.io/about/compatibility.md

 ## Abseil Compatibility Guidelines

-<p class="note">This is our initial release of Abseil, as of September 26,
+<p class="note">This is our <b>initial release of Abseil</b>, as of September
-2017.
+26, 2017.
 For a period until November 1, 2017 (about one month in duration), we will not be guaranteeing the guidelines spelled out below, though we will make a best effort to do so, as we resolve any issues we discover from the initial release.</p>